StanfordPL/stoke/src/validator/README.md

 - The glue holding it all together (/validator)

 The overall structure of the code is as follows.
-The symbolic bitvectors (SymBitVector) and bools (SymBool) are self-explanatory; these contain ASTs of bit-vector circuits.
-The symbolic state (SymState) is the symbolic analog of a
-CpuState: it contains a symbolic bitvector for each supported register and symbolic bool for each flag.
+The symbolic bitvectors (`SymBitVector1) and bools (`SymBool`) are self-explanatory; these contain ASTs of bit-vector circuits.
+The symbolic state (`SymState`) is the symbolic analog of a `CpuState`: it contains a symbolic bitvector for each supported register and symbolic bool for each flag.
 These have the responsibility for representing a circuit.
 In the future, they may also represent the symbolic state of execution, for example, what line of code was last executed or what the current